vivid-arch/laravel-docs/source/docs/foundation/domains.md

 #Example use of Domains

-Let's follow the example that we set with the support portal.
+Let's follow the example with the support portal.

 We will assume that we have determined the following Jobs which will be needed for our application:
 **FetchOpenTicketsForUserJob**, **FetchAssignedTicketsJob**, **AssignTicketJob**, **MarkTicketAsClosedJob**, **FetchTicketsForUserJob** etc...